-Acquisition Date anuary 31, 2023)
+Acquisition(January 31

-(in thousands)
+(in thousa nds)

 Cash paid, net of cash acquired \$ 30,373

 Contingent consideration 26,055

 Acquisition date fair value \$ 56,428

 The purchase agreement included performance milestones that, if achieved, could trigger additional payments to the original selling shareholders.
-The contingent arrangements include payments up to \$15.0 million based on the timely completion of certain defined milestones tied to strategic targets, and up to \$20.0 million based on the percentage of orders received during the defined Earn-out period.
-The Earn-out period is four years after the closing date of the acquisition, or earlier if certain conditions are met.
+The contingent arrangements include payments up to \$15.0 million based on the timely completion of certain defined milestones tied to strategic targets, and up to \$20.0 million based on the percentage of orders received during the defined earn-out period.
+The earn-out period is four years after the closing date of the acquisition, or earlier if certain conditions are met.

-The Company estimated the fair value of the contingent consideration by assigning probabilities and discount factors to each of the various defined performance milestones, while using a Monte-Carlo simulation model to determine the most likely outcome for payments to be based on value of orders received.
+The Company estimated the fair value of the contingent consideration by assigning probabilities and discount factors to each of the various defined performance milestones, while using a Monte-Carlo simulation model to determine the most likely outcome for payments to be based on the value of orders received.
 These fair value measurements are based on significant inputs not observable in the market and thus represent a Level 3 measurement as defined in ASC 820.
 The discount rate used was 5.54% for the strategic target and order value related contingent payments.
 The rate was determined based on the nature of the milestone, the risks and uncertainties involved and the time period until the milestone was measured.
 The determination of the various probabilities and discount factors is highly subjective, requires significant judgment and is influenced by a number of factors, including the adoption of SiC technology.
 The aggregate fair value of the contingent consideration arrangement at the acquisition date was \$26.1 million.
-While the use of SiC is expected to grow in the near future, it is difficult to predict the rate at which SiC will be adopted by the market and thus would impact the sales of our equipment.